gcmd/gcmd.github.io/_posts/2021-01-25-Build-on-Ubuntu-2004.md

 or added using the Software Sources GUI tool.
 The referenced file warns not to edit manually as it might be overwritten by the Software Sources tool.
-However, to temporarily enable the 18.04 repo in order to build gnome-commander it will do the trick.
+However, to temporarily enable the 18.04 repo in order to build gnome-commander editing the .list file directly will do the trick.